The Nile chakras

 The most important part of the temple was the sanctuary, which contained the Atet.
 Otherwise known a solar barque, this was a mythological representation of the Sun riding in a boat.
 In this way, Ra was said to travel through the sky in his barge, providing light to the world.
 Reminiscent of the Ark of the Covenant, this wooden boat was usually gold plated.

-THE GOLDEN LOTUS: the Egyptian idea of Adam Kadmon was embodied in the lion couchant.
-This all-pervading Vyapini chakra is concerned with kingship.
-The 42nd nome was the home of the Sphinx, where harmony between the soul and the universe was achieved as a reflection of the Sun and Regulus.
+THE RED LION: the Egyptian idea of Adam Kadmon was embodied in the lion couchant.
+This all-pervading Vyapini chakra (Soul Star) invited rebirth.
+The 42nd nome was the home of the Sphinx, where harmony between the soul and the universe was achieved when the Lion’s Gate opened.
 Cosmic Man was depicted in the controlled power of Osiris expressed as part of the Melchizedek Order.

 THE CROWN OF THE RULER: Apis was the sacred bull at Memphis.
 The bull was chosen because it symbolised the great strength, fighting spirit and eternal fertility of the ruler.
 As early as the Narmer Palette, the king was depicted with a bovine tail.
 Memphis was the capital of Egypt during the Old Kingdom for more than eight consecutive dynasties and occupied a strategic position at the mouth of the Nile Delta.
 During this golden age, Memphis thrived as a centre for commerce, trade and religion.